-“That’s not a surprise, but I thought they weren’t many civilizations out there in the other Continent’s.”
+“That’s not a surprise, but I thought there weren’t many civilizations on the other Continent.”

-“You wouldn’t believe it but they are surviving human civilizations out their that have been enslaved by the dark forces.
-I heard he had rounded up the slaves and freed them.”
+“You wouldn’t believe it, but they are surviving human civilizations out there that the dark forces have enslaved.
+I heard he had rounded up the enslaved people and freed them.”

 “Well, he is considered number one for a reason.”
-Daulton sip on his drink.
-“At the rate they are conquering quests from left to right, I wouldn’t be surprised they haven’t already started a settlement.
+Daulton sipped on his drink.
+“At the rate they are conquering quests from left to right; I wouldn’t be surprised they haven’t already started a settlement.
 I’m betting that it would become really big.”

 “He’s so lucky.
-I wish I conquered a castle and begin building my own kingdom,” said Sylvia.
-She sip on her drink and placed it on the table.
-“It would be nice to rule over a land.
-I’m still stuck in the Mt.
+I wish I had conquered a castle and begun building my Kingdom, ” Sylvia said.
+She sipped on her drink and placed it on the table.
+“It would be nice to rule over the land.
+Unfortunately, I’m still stuck in Mt.
 Dea’s Dungeon trying to finish a simple quest, but it’s not easy as it sounds.”

 “There are other large guilds out there that have taken over small castles around the Electric Continent.
 I even heard that the Killemall Guild is trying to take over multiple villages in the Fire Continent in the No Man’s Land.”

-“I think that’s exactly the reason.”
-Daulton replied.
+“I think that’s exactly the reason,” Daulton replied.
 He gulped his food and drank a sip of his water to clear his throat.
-“He’s trying to unify the whole Troll race himself and create a kingdom from there.
-You know as well as I that in the No Man’s land, there is no king.
+“He’s trying to unify the whole Troll race and create a kingdom from there.
+You know as well as I that there is no king in the No Man’s land.
 If he did unify the whole Troll race under his flag, think about how fearsome his power would be.
-He could probably start a war with the neighboring Kingdom and take it over.”
+He could start a war with the neighboring Kingdom and take it over.”

 “Isn’t he a bit too greedy,” said Sylvia.

-“No. I would do the same thing if I was the troll.
-Think about it, having hundreds of thousands of followers one would have at his command if he succeeds, Plus, it’s never been done before in the whole Fire Continent.
-Trolls are known to never come under the same banner from their blood lust.
-He would be the first Troll King in existences.”
+“No. I would do the same thing if I were the troll.
+Think about it, having hundreds of thousands of followers one would have at his command if he succeeds; plus, it’s never been done before in the whole Fire Continent.
+Trolls never come under the same banner of their blood lust.
+He would be the first Troll King in existence.”

-“It’s all well and dandy and all but what about Lily Have you heard anything that has been going on with the WaterRose guild?” asked Sylvia.
-“I been following her since her accomplishment with the Fire Lizard King battle in the Volcano dungeon.
-There hasn’t been much news about her since the World Quest.”
+“It’s all well and dandy, but what about Lily?
+Have you heard anything going on with the WaterRose guild?” asked Sylvia.
+“I have followed her since her accomplishment in the Volcano dungeon’s Fire Lizard King battle.
+But, unfortunately, there hasn’t been much news about her since the World Quest.”

 “Sylvia here is a fan of the WaterRose Guild.
-If you check her room, she has poster of her stick to her wall all over the place.
+If you check her room, she has a poster of her stick on her wall all over the place.
 It’s truly frightening if you get under her radar.
 If you know what I mean.”
 Ken smirked as he told Kiyro.